D T G

 * Transparent background.

-It is all about the ink coverage and not number of colors in your design therefore we need to:
+It is all about the size of the image and not number of colors in your design therefore we need to:

 1- See your design and know the size "in inches".